Dark Survivor Awakened

 What a relief.

 Although everyone spoke the same language, many different people must have lived in the big city, bringing with them different customs from their homelands.
 The thing was, the varying levels of concealment were limited to the women.
 The men were all dressed more or less the same.
 Only a few covered their heads, and most did not concern themselves with modesty as much as the women did.
-They wore short pants that left their legs exposed and short-sleeved shirts that showed their arms—attire that made much more sense in the oppressing heat of the city.
+They wore short pants that left their legs exposed and short-sleeved shirts that showed their arms—attire that made much more sense in the oppressive heat of the city.

-There was much poverty everywhere, and she felt bad for what she had been forced to steal to survive.
+There was much poverty everywhere, and she felt terrible for what she had been forced to steal to survive.
 Those few garments and foodstuffs were no doubt just as necessary to these poor people as they were to her.

 But she had no choice.